marvinborner/BLoC/readme.md

 comparison test.
 I’ve not been able to reproduce this bug with any other file and 8cc itself is too huge to comfortably debug the issue.
 If you’re reading this: Please help me :(

-Also the current optimizer does not always make the best deduplication choices.
-It seems like finding the optimal deduplications requires quite complex algorithms which would probably be rather inefficient.

-For example, as of right now the length of an expression as seen by the deduplicator doesn’t consider the change of occurrence count when sub-expressions get replaced by a reference to another expression.
-This results in entries like `(0 <1234>)` that would not have needed to be deduplicated.